 Great ‘masterpieces’ have been inscribed on cave walls, papyrus, tapestries, parchment (goatskin), and paper in order to comment upon the world.
 This course examines the human condition through a comparative study of mythology, epic, narrative, and poetry, from ancient Mesopotamia and Greece to the Roman Empire through to the Renaissance period.
 It pays special attention to how sexuality, identity, and politics play in the representation of diverse societies in Innana, The Odyssey, The Golden Ass, El Cid, Les Lais, 1001 Nights, The Pillow Book, Veronica Franco’s poetry, and others.
 (Writing-intensive.)
 (History) Maximum enrollment, 20.
 N Serrano.

 212S Readings in World Literature II.

-This course presents a comparative study of representative texts in world literature from 1800 to the present, including novels, short fiction, drama, and Star Trek.
-Particular attention paid to the concepts of self and society, with an emphasis on how the modern self is constructed and explored through narrative technique.
-Readings to include works by Rushdie, Murakami, Coetzee, Kleist, Wolf, Kafka, Kantner, and Dunn.
+Study of representative texts in world literature from 1800 to the present, including novels, short fiction, and drama.
+Particular attention paid to the concepts of class, self and society, and they way they are intertwined with forms of narrative and drama.
+Readings to include works by such writers as Goethe, Balzac, Austen, Chekhov, Kafka, Hagedorn, Roy.
 (Writing-intensive.)
-May be taken without 211.
+(History) May be taken without 211.
 Maximum enrollment, 20.
 N Rabinowitz.

 225F Madness, Murder and Mayhem: Nineteenth-Century Russian Literature.